medialab/hyphe/doc/install.md

 ## 2) Install [MongoDB](http://www.mongodb.org/)

-As they are usually very old, we recommand not to use the MongoDB packages shipped within distributions official repositorie).
+As they are usually very old, we recommend not to use the MongoDB packages shipped within distributions official repositories.

 Rather follow official installation instructions: [https://docs.mongodb.com/tutorials/](https://docs.mongodb.com/tutorials/).
 Search the link for "MongoDB Community Edition" for your distribution and follow the instructions.

 For instance for Ubuntu 16.04:

 ```bash
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 2930ADAE8CAF5059EE73BB4B58712A2291FA4AD5